ashleysally00/ashley-rice-ux-portfolio/omdena-fire-prediction.md

 Designed clear task monitoring steps to help users recognize progress, recover from errors, and maintain workflow continuity.

 ### Collaboration Example — Troubleshooting and Iteration

 Throughout this process, we used Slack to communicate, share information, and troubleshoot together.
 This helped the team solve problems faster, stay on task and updated, and stay connected while working from different places.

 These are many of the UX-related things I worked on during this troubleshooting process:

 - Helped contributors in Slack resolve a recurring **“Too Many Tasks”** error in Google Earth Engine, which appeared when users tried to export too much satellite data at once.
 - Identified that the issue came from exceeding GEE’s 3,000-task queue limit during large batch exports.
-- Tested and documented a clearer fix: filtering data by year, exporting one year at a time, and adding a **task-monitoring loop** to prevent queue overload.
+- Tested and documented the fix for filtering data by year, exporting one year at a time, and adding a **task-monitoring loop** to prevent queue overload.
 - Updated onboarding documentation and added screenshots explaining the step-by-step process in Google Colab.
 - **Outcome:** Fewer failed runs, faster onboarding for new contributors, and reusable guidance for future satellite data workflows.

 ### Reflection
 We were able to work better as a team because we shared our workflow and documentation.